 Thank you for your interest in a position on the Associated Students, Inc. (ASI) Board of Directors.
-The 2020 General Election will be held April 15th and 16th.
-Candidates for the ASI Board of Directors must complete the Candidate Election Application for ASI Presidential Ticket or Candidate Election Application for ASI Independent Candidate before 4pm, March 13, 2020.
+The 2023 General Election will be held April 12th and 13th.
+Candidates for the ASI Board of Directors must complete the Candidate Election Application for ASI Presidential Ticket or Independent Candidate Election Application before 4:00 pm, March 10, 2023.

 If any questions please call the ASI Government Office at 916-278-6784.

-Other policies and/or laws find out if you don’t know!
+Other policies and restrictions- find out if you don’t know!

 - Time, Place & Manner Restrictions on Speech-Related Activities (includes posting policies) have been updated in October 2016 and are enforced by Student Organizations & Leadership.